rrich360/Java-Application-Phone-Contacts-MySQL-phpMyAdmin-Database-with-gif-demos/README.md

 populateJtable : to display the logged user contacts in jtabel .
 The code circled in red allows the picture file to be scaled to size automatically when added with the contact information.
-The red check mark is where the picture is set after the scaling is done.
-The following picture below displays the output :
+The red check mark displayed is where the picture is set after the scaling is complete.
+The following picture below displays the code for the function :